waynorah/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines-master/Writeup.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Camera Calibration
+1 Camera Calibration
 ---

-1. Briefly state how you computed the camera matrix and distortion coefficients.
+1.1 Briefly state how you computed the camera matrix and distortion coefficients.
 Here are the steps I used when calculating the matrix and distortion coefficients for camera calibration.

-1）Prepare a replicated array of coordinates (objp) with specific size (nx = 9, ny = 6) to handle object points 2）Prepare the arrays to save image points (imgpoints) & object points (objpoints) 3）Apply following processes to each calibration image (calibration*.jpg)
+1）Prepare a replicated array of coordinates (objp) with specific size (nx = 9, ny = 6) to handle object points

+2）Prepare the arrays to save image points (imgpoints) & object points (objpoints)

+3）Apply following processes to each calibration image (calibration*.jpg)
    * Change image to grayscale
    * Call cv2.findChessboardCorners to find the chessboard corners
-   * If it detects the calibration image successfully, add (append) the detected corners as image points together with a copy of "objp" as        object points
+   * Add (append) the detected corners as image points together with a copy of "objp" as object points
    * Call cv2.drawChessboardCorners to draw the lines connnecting the detected chessboard corners
    * Save the image with detected corners (in /output_images/ folder)

 4) Apply camera calibration (by calling cv2.calibrateCamera) with the imgpoints & objpoints taken above to get the matrix (mtx) and distortion coefficients (dist) of the camera

 5) Save the matrix (mtx) and distortion coefficients (dist) to local file (using pickle) for later use

 6) Load the saved data (mtx, dist) to avoid running the calibration from the beginning when restarting kernel, etc

 7) Call cv2.undistort to undistort each image with calibrated data (mtx & dist)

 8) Save the undistorted images (in /output_images/ folder)

-2. Provide an example of a distortion corrected calibration image.
+1.2 Provide an example of a distortion corrected calibration image.

 The output images with detected corners and undistorted images are saved in following path: